d2l-ai/d2l-en/chapter_introduction/intro.md

 each represented by an ordered list of numerical values corresponding to the brightness of each pixel.
 A $200\times200$ color photograph would consist of $200\times200\times3=120000$ numerical values, corresponding to the brightness of the red, green, and blue channels corresponding to each spatial location.
 In a more traditional task, we might try to predict whether or not a patient will survive, given a standard set of features such as age, vital signs, diagnoses, etc.

 When every example is characterized by the same number of numerical values, we say that the data consists of *fixed-length* vectors and we describe the (constant) length of the vectors as the *dimensionality* of the data.
 As you might imagine, fixed length can be a convenient property.
 If we wanted to train a model to recognize cancer in microscopy images, fixed-length inputs means we have one less thing to worry about.

 However, not all data can easily be represented as fixed length vectors.
 While we might expect microscrope images to come from standard equipment, we can't expect images mined from the internet to all show up in the same size.
 While we might imagine cropping images to a standard size, text data resists fixed-length representations even more stubbornly.
 Consider the product reviews left on e-commerce sites like Amazon or TripAdvisor.
 Some are short: "it stinks!".
 Others ramble for pages.
 One major advantage of deep learning over traditional methods is the comparative grace with which modern models can handle *varying-length* data.

 Generally, the more data we have, the easier our job becomes.
 When we have more data, we can train more powerful models, and rely less heavily on pre-conceived assumptions.
 The regime change from (comparatively small) to big data is a major contributor to the success of modern deep learning.
-To bring the point home, many of the most exciting models in deep learning either don't work without large data sets.
+To drive the point home, many of the most exciting models in deep learning either don't work without large data sets.
 Some others work in the low-data regime, but no better than traditional approaches.

 Finally it's not enough to have lots of data and to process it cleverly.
 We need the *right* data.
 If the data is full of mistakes, or if the chosen features are not predictive of the target quantity of interest, learning is going to fail.
 The situation is well captured by the cliché: *garbage in, garbage out*.
 Moreover, poor predictive performance isn't the only potential consequence.
 In sensitive applications of machine learning, like predictive policing, resumé screening, and risk models used for lending, we must be especially alert to the consequences of garbage data.
 One common failure mode occurs in datasets where some groups of people are unrepresented in the training data.
 Imagine applying a skin cancer recognition system in the wild that had never seen black skin before.
 Failure can also occur when the data doesn't merely under-represent some groups, but reflects societal prejudices.
 For example if past hiring decisions are used to train a predictive model that will be used to screen resumes, then machine learning models could inadvertantly capture and automate historical injustices.
 Note that this can all happen without the data scientist being complicit, or even aware.